The Breakthrough: Commercial performance

-The album debuted at number one on both the US Billboard 200 and Top R&B/Hip-Hop Albums.
-Selling 727,000 copies in its first week, it became the biggest first-week sales for an R&B solo female artist in SoundScan history, the fifth largest first-week sales for a female artist, and the fourth largest debut of 2005.
-It has been certified triple platinum by the Recording Industry Association of America (RIAA).
-As of 2009, The Breakthrough has sold 3,100,000 copies in the United States.
+The Breakthrough debuted at number one on both the US Billboard 200 and Top R&B/Hip-Hop Albums in the week of January 7, 2006.
+Blige's third album to do so, it sold 727,000 copies in its first week of release, becoming the biggest first-week sales for a female R&B solo artist in SoundScan history, the fifth largest first-week sales for a female artist, and the fourth largest debut of 2005.
+The biggest-selling R&B album of the year, Billboard ranked it first on its 2006 Top R&B/Hip-Hop Albums year-end chart.
+It was also ranked fifth on the magazine's Billboard 200 year-end chart of 2006.
+The Breakthrough was certified Gold and Platinum by the Recording Industry Association of America (RIAA) on the January 24, 2006.
+It eventually reached double Platinum on March 10, 2006 and triple Platinum status on April 10, 2007.
+By December 2009, the album had sold 3,100,000 copies in the United States.